 There are two parts to an effective preclimb ritual: proceeding through a preparatory checklist and the triggering of emotional anchors.

 Like a pilot’s preflight checklist, a climber’s preclimb preparations should consist of every single activity, big or small, that is necessary to ensure a safe, successful journey.
 For example, my typical ritual begins with getting a proper warm-up and engaging in some mild stretching.
 I then begin to suss out the major aspects of the climb, such as the path, gear requirements, a rest positions.
 Next, I take a closer look and attempt to identify key holds and as much of the sequence as possible.
 Following this, I perform a few minutes of mental rehearsal and associated visualization, as I try to feel the moves and pre-program in the ascent.
 Upon gaining a sense of confident about the route, I put on my shoes and tie into the rope.
-I complete my preclimb ritual by taking a few slow, deep breaths, straightening my posture, and cracking a smile in anticipation of the great fun that awaits me.
-This entire ritual typically takes between ten to twenty minutes, although it could take more or less depending on the length and complexity of the climb, and it leaves me in an ideal state to make my best effort.
+I complete my preclimb ritual by taking a few slow, deep breaths, extending my posture (standing tall with shoulders back), and cracking a smile in anticipation of the great fun that awaits me.
+This entire ritual typically takes between ten to fifteen minutes, although it could take more or less depending on the length and complexity of the climb, and it leaves me in an ideal state to make my best effort.

 Develop your own unique rituals based on what makes you feel most prepared and psyched for a route.
 Think back to some of your best past performances to gain some clues as to what to include.
 What did you think and do in preparing for that climb?
 What did you eat or drink, how did you warm up, and how long did you rest between climbs?
-Awareness of all the factors—big and small—that lead up to your best performances is a key to being able to reproduce similar results in the future.
+Awareness of all the factors—big and small—that led up to your best performances is a key to being able to reproduce similar results in the future.
 Experiment with different rituals and analyze what seems to work best.
 Upon developing a ritual that works, stick to it and use it before every climb!

 Have you ever experienced the relaxed pleasure that washes over you when you hear an old song that instantly connects you to some great past event?
 This experience exemplifies the power of anchors at transporting past emotions into the present.
 Your brain associates the song with the emotional state of a distinct period earlier in your life; upon hearing that tune, these emotions are relived in the present.
 Knowledge of this process empowers you to recall the positive emotions of a previous ascent to aid your performance in the present.